benrau87/cuckoo_host/README.md

 2) Follow prompts to create a local Cuckoo user

 3) If you have a locally available Windows ISO, you can create the VM at the end of the script.
 Or anytime afterwards with the vmcloak.sh script provided at the home directory of the user you created in step 2.
+You can use MySql as you database if you are running a larger deployment.
+If you chose to, you should change the keys in the setup.sh script BEFORE you run the inital setup.

 4) When installation is complete you should switch accounts to the one created in step 2.